On the efficiency of Stochastic Quasi-Newton Methods for Deep Learning: The L-SR1-TR method

 In this case, the difference between the symmetric approximations $B_k$ and $B_{k+1}$ is a rank-one matrix.
 Unlike \eqref{eq.bfgs}, if $B_k$ is positive definite, $B_{k+1}$ may have not the same property.
 Regardless of the sign of $y_k^T s_k$ for each $k$, the SR1 method generates a sequence of matrices that may be indefinite.
-We note that the value of the quadratic model in \eqref{eq.TRsub} evaluated at the descent direction $p^*$ is always smaller if this direction is also a direction of negative curvature.
-Therefore, the ability to generate indefinite approximations can actually be regarded as one of chief advantages of SR1 updates in non-convex settings like in DL applications.
+We note that the value of the quadratic model in \eqref{eq.TRsub} evaluated at the descent direction is always smaller if this direction is also a direction of negative curvature.
+Therefore, the ability to generate indefinite approximations can actually be regarded as one of the chief advantages of SR1 updates in non-convex settings like in DL applications.
+In that sense, we would like to determine empirically whether better training results could be achieved by using these updates or not.

-To prevent vanishing of the denominator in \eqref{eq.sr1}, a simple safeguard which performs well in practice is simply skipping the update if the denominator is small \cite{nocedal2006numerical}; i.e., $B_{k+1} = B_k$.
+To prevent the vanishing of the denominator in \eqref{eq.sr1}, a simple safeguard that performs well in practice is simply skipping the update if the denominator is small \cite{nocedal2006numerical}; i.e., $B_{k+1} = B_k$.
 Therefore, the update \eqref{eq.sr1} is applied only if

 where $\tau \in (0,1)$ is small, say $\tau = 10^{-8}$.